Orioles know they'll have to pick up pace on road to reach playoff destination

 All teams are generally better at home than on the road, and the Orioles' home success has buoyed them in recent years, but they've lived dangerously in that aspect of late.
 At 39-42, their road record last season was better than that of just one other playoff team, the Los Angeles Dodgers, who were 38-43.
 The Dodgers were under .500 when they won their division in 2015, too, and the Houston Astros made the playoffs as the second wild card with a 33-48 road record that year.

-With 10 playoff teams each year under the format of two wild-card teams each season since 2012, just nine of the 50 playoff teams in that period have had a losing record.
+With 10 playoff teams each year under the format of two wild-card teams each season since 2012, just nine of the 50 playoff teams in that period have had a losing record on the road.
 None have been worse than the .407 winning percentage the Astros posted in 2015 away from their home park, and just three of those were in the American League.

 The Orioles, too, have gone into road swoons like this in their own playoff seasons.
 Outfielder-designated hitter Mark Trumbo said it feels more like those than anything extraordinary.